Plumsail/forms-docs/source/how-to/export-pdf.rst

 .. |pic3| image:: ../images/how-to/export-pdf/JSEditor.png
    :alt: JS Editor in Plumsail Forms

-For Public Web Forms, this can be done by adding the following code to the JS editor of the designer:
+For **Public Web Forms**, this can be done by adding the following code to the JS editor of the designer:

 .. code-block:: javascript